Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/advancedWorkflows.md

 the Project Selection dialog.

-**Note:** Launching from a Version entity or from a Note entity straight to the right Unity project and scene only works if the user launching Unity has its project located in the location that is saved in the `sg_unity_metadata` field.
+**Note:** Launching from a Version entity or from a Note entity straight to the right Unity project and scene only works if user have their project in the location that is saved in the `sg_unity_metadata` field.
 If there is no matching Unity project, then the Unity Hub/Project Selector will be launched instead.